Smile-SA/magento2-module-elasticsuite-custom-entity/README.md

-# ElasticSuite Custom Entity Management
+# DEPRECATED - ElasticSuite Custom Entity Management

 This module is a work in progress.
 Full documentation will be available later.